 Session 1: From May 08 to May 22, 2018

 Session 2: From May 13 to May 25, 2018

 The theme for the Institute is "The Changing Environment for International Business in Europe."
 Modules of the course are presented by leading faculty at WHU, and specific topics of the program include:

 - European Integration: The Single European Market of the EU and European Monetary Union

 - Doing Business in Eastern Europe

 - The Environment of Mergers and Acquisitions: European Competition Policies

 - European Financial Markets

-On-campus coursework is augmented by company site visits; companies visited in previous years include the European Central Bank, Zwilling/J.A.
+On-campus coursework is augmented by visits to two of Germany’s major international companies and to either the European Central Bank or the German Central Bank.
+Companies visited in previous years include the European Central Bank, Zwilling/J.A.
 Henckels, Deutsche Bundesbank, Bayer, and Fiege.

 The summer institute is taught entirely in English.